-From pet products to probiotics, many of our 400+ clients are adding a loved-up twist to their messaging to sell more.
-Read on for inspiration on how your brand can speak its own language of love to drive sales and get people talking this Valentine’s Day, whatever your sector.
+From pet products to probiotics, many of our 450+ clients add a loved-up twist to their messaging to drive sales at this time of year.
+Read on for inspiration on how your brand can speak the language of love to drive sales and get people talking this Valentine’s Day.

 Valentine's referral campaigns across sectors

-Multivitamins might not be the first thing that springs to mind when thinking of Cupid, but how better to look after your loved ones than by sharing a discount on products that’ll improve their health and welbeing?
-Supplement company Cytoplan has incorporated Valentine's into its design to catch customers' attention without diluting its messaging.Cytoplan
+Multivitamins might not be the first thing that springs to mind when thinking of Cupid, but how better to look after your loved ones than by sharing products that’ll improve their health and welbeing?
+Supplement company Cytoplan incorporates Valentine's into its design to catch customers' attention without diluting its messaging.Cytoplan

 Virgin Experience Days

-Banish outdated stereotypes of crazy cat ladies; many people today proudly declare their pets as their true love.
-VioVet built on this affection with a solus email encouraging customers to share the love by giving their friends 10% off.
+Banish outdated stereotypes of crazy cat ladies; many people today proudly declare pets as their one true love.
+VioVet builds on this affection with a solus email encouraging customers to share the love by giving friends 10% off.
 Your dog may not know it's Valentine's Day, but he'll certainly know he's being treated to his favourite gravy bone.

 For those who like to splash out on their nearest and dearest, luxury retailers like Harvey Nichols celebrate the day of love with referral campaigns offering discounts to both customers and those closest to them.
 Offering everything from traditional Valentine's bouquets to diamond earrings and men's watches, it's the perfect opportunity for customers to treat that special someone in their life.

 Turns out both women and men’s hearts can be reached through their stomachs.
 80% of people consider preparing a meal a significant act of love, and nearly half of women believe food is the way to their hearts.